LoanDepot Park: Planning

-After original owner Wayne Huizenga claimed he lost more than $30 million on the team, he sold the Marlins in early 1999 to John W. Henry.
+After the original owner, Wayne Huizenga, claimed that he had lost more than $30 million on the team, he sold the Marlins in early 1999 to John W. Henry.
 Thereafter, the Marlins began a concerted effort to get their own baseball-only venue.
-Henry's vision included a retractable roof, believed by this time to be essential due to South Florida's climate and baseball's summertime schedule.
+Henry's vision included a retractable roof, which was by then believed to be essential because of South Florida's climate and baseball's summertime schedule.
 Several ideas were explored on where a new ballpark should be built.
-The team's desire to leave their original home made for an awkward business relationship over leasing issues with Huizenga, who continued to own the then-named Pro Player Stadium.
-By January 2002, Henry's stadium proposals were effectively scrapped when MLB Commissioner Bud Selig engineered a three-franchise ownership swap—Henry left to own the Boston Red Sox, while Montreal Expos owner Jeffrey Loria took over the Marlins.
+The team's desire to leave its original home made for an awkward business relationship over leasing issues with Huizenga, who continued to own the Pro Player Stadium.
+By January 2002, Henry's stadium proposals were effectively scrapped when MLB Commissioner Bud Selig engineered a three-franchise ownership swap in which Henry left to own the Boston Red Sox, and the Montreal Expos owner, Jeffrey Loria, took over the Marlins.

-Loria and president David Samson continued the search for a new, baseball-only retractable-roof ballpark.
+Loria and the team's president, David Samson, continued the search for a new baseball-only retractable-roof ballpark.
 The Marlins' second World Series championship in 2003 created some local exuberance for a new ballpark.
-Then, in January 2004, the City of Miami proposed building a baseball-only stadium for the Marlins at the site of the Miami Orange Bowl that would adjoin the existing football stadium along its northern flank.
+In January 2004, the City of Miami proposed building a baseball-only stadium for the Marlins at the site of the Miami Orange Bowl, which would adjoin the existing football stadium along its northern flank.

-In December 2004, Miami's NFL team notified the Marlins of its intention to terminate the lease at Joe Robbie Stadium by 2010, potentially leaving the Marlins without a stadium to host its home games.
+In December 2004, Miami's NFL team notified the Marlins of its intention to terminate the lease at Joe Robbie Stadium by 2010, which would potentially leave the Marlins without a stadium to host its home games.
 In the ensuing years between 2004 and 2009, the Marlins negotiated with local and state officials regarding funding the construction of a baseball-specific stadium before the termination of its lease at Joe Robbie Stadium.
 In 2005, Marlins owner Jeffrey Loria and president David Samson failed to come to an agreement with local and state officials regarding the funding of a baseball-specific stadium.
 Subsequently, the Marlins explored relocation options in the ensuing years from Las Vegas, Portland, and San Antonio.
-The specter of relocation pushed Charlie Crist, then Governor of Florida and other local mayors to release statements in favor of public funding for the new stadium.
+The specter of relocation pushed Charlie Crist, who was the Governor of Florida, and other local mayors to release statements in favor of public funding for the new stadium.

-After the Marlins explored other options, including at the former site of the Miami Arena, in August 2007, the Miami Hurricanes announced they were leaving the Orange Bowl, which made the newly-vacant site the most attractive option for local governments.
+After the Marlins explored other options, including the former site of the Miami Arena, in August 2007, the Miami Hurricanes announced they were leaving the Orange Bowl, which made the newly-vacant site the most attractive option for local governments.